Posts

 Comment by Zach Stein-Perlman on Mark Xu's Shortform · 2024-12-22T06:08:22.796Z · LW · GW

 I disagree with Ben.
-I think the usage that Mark is referring to is a reference to Death with Dignity.
-A central example of my usage is
+I think the usage that Mark is talking about is a reference to Death with Dignity.
+A central example (written by me) is

-it would be undignified if AI takes over because we didn't really try off-policy probes; maybe they just work; someone should figure that out
+it would be undignified if AI takes over because we didn't really try off-policy probes; maybe they just work really well; someone should figure that out

 It's playful and unserious but "X would be undignified" roughly means "it would be an unfortunate error if we did X or let X happen" and is used in the context of AI doom and our ability to affect P(doom).